 Aside from the fact that this a lame and generic diss, Wayne audaciously threatens Jay’s wife.
 No one notable has brought another man’s wife into a beef since 2Pac did it to Biggie in the mid-nineties.
-And that was after 2Pac thought Biggie knew about the set up for 2Pac to be murdered.
+And that was after 2Pac thought Biggie set him up to be murdered.
 While Jay will most likely respond, don’t expect a “Takeover”-style diss.
 At this point in his career, Jay has nothing left to prove; his legacy is cemented as one of the greatest ever.
 Wayniacs, as I like to refer to Wayne’s ultra-fans, either won’t care about the beef because they are mostly pop fans or will declare Wayne the winner simply because he is Wayne.

 What people don’t seem to understand is that Jay considers himself above all that.
-Call him a snob, say he’s a sell-out, say whatever Jay haters say.
-The fact remains that Jay has set his sights higher than a diss track.
+Call him a snob, say he’s a sell-out, say whatever Jay haters say, the fact remains that Jay has set his sights higher than a diss track.
 As he put it on “What We Talkin’ Bout” on The Blueprint 3, “I don’t run rap no more, I run the map.”

-Jay has made it clear he’s been getting his grown-man on for quite some time now.
+Jay has made it clear he’s been getting his grown-man on for quite sometime now.
 His two-cents on Beanie Sigel’s angry spouts against him were laid out on “Why I Love You,” the closing track on Watch the Throne.
 Once again, Jay came off as respectable and superior.

 Back to Wayne.
 His music is selling like hot-cakes, but great SoundScan numbers don’t necessarily equal great–or even good–music.
 Much of Wayne’s appeal is that he’s youthful, something that obviously doesn”t last forever.
 Jay has been relevant before Wayne, is relevant now, and will be relevant in some way after Wayne has faded.
 As far as the threat on Bey, Jay is smart enough to know that Wayne won’t do anything off wax.
-So, the question shouldn’t be, “What will Jay do?”, but rather, “Why should Jay care?”
+So, the question shouldn’t be, “what will Jay do?”, but rather, “why should Jay care?”
 A good question, indeed.